katcipis/katcipis.github.io/_drafts/restless-restfull.md

-I remember something like linkedin using 9XX status codes, twitter using only POST and GET and no other methods and some sacred quest for the true RESTFull way to do stuff (create your own status codes ? use all methods ?).
+I remember something like linkedin using 9XX status codes, twitter using only POST and GET and no other methods and some sacred quest for the true RESTful way to do stuff (create your own status codes ? use all methods ?).

 One example that I remember vaguely (bad memory + 8 years) is how to